biggerboat/injector.js/README.md

 A Jasmine testsuite is provided to test all of the supported features by the injector.
 This operates also a good reference to see the API in action.

 ***
-## Examples
-An example implementation of how you could use the injector can be found at [Navigator-Injector-Backbone-Command-TodoMVC example](https://github.com/BiggerBoat/nibc-todomvc)

 ### Inject a basic type by variable name
 #### Step 1: Setup